In America, we tend to take God as a given.

 I’m not secretly a Muslim or a pagan god worshipper or a Satanist who is seeking to destroy only Christianity in America.
 I am certainly an advocate for the dismantlization of Christianity in America, but that is only the first religion on a long list of many others.
 I am just as concerned about converting people away from Judaism, Islam, Sikhism, Hinduism, and every other religion that involves the worship of any mythical deities.

-So if you really think about it, atheists and Christians agree on the existence of 99.9% of all the gods that were ever supposed to have existed; as evolutionary biologist and atheist Richard Dawkins puts it in The God Delusion, “Some of us just go one god further.”
+If you really think about it, atheists and Christians agree on the existence of 99.9% of all the gods that were ever supposed to have existed.
+As evolutionary biologist and atheist Richard Dawkins puts it in The God Delusion, “Some of us just go one god further.”

 To this point, I have encountered theists who treat atheists like rattlesnakes: they knew they existed but they never thought they would encounter one.
 And when they did encounter one, they weren’t quite sure of exactly what to do.